0xPolygon/polygon-docs/docs/tools/wallets/portal.md

     ![](../../img/tools/portal/portal-21.png)

 5. If the token contract address is valid, you'll see the option at the bottom to add it to the portal.
-Select the option and you'll be able to see the token appear in the token list on the Portal dashboard.
+Select the option and the token will appear in the token list on the Portal dashboard.

     ![](../../img/tools/portal/portal-22.png)